Three CMOs Discuss Proving Worth and the Road Ahead for Marketing Leaders

 But some nix the death talk, saying simply the CMO role has become a role with great complexity, one that requires a growing skill set of technology, branding and revenue-growth chops.
 Ultimately, those requirements make this role fickle and hard to fill.
 The average length of a CMO has improved but not by much at all: a whopping one month, from 43 months to 44 months, according to Spencer Stuart research published this spring.

-“It’s a very fluid market right now,” said Debbie Qagish, principal and chief strategy officer for The Pedowitz Group who wrote her dissertation on how the CMO adopts financial accountability in a digital marketing environment.
+“It’s a very fluid market right now,” said Debbie Qaqish, principal and chief strategy officer for The Pedowitz Group who wrote her dissertation on how the CMO adopts financial accountability in a digital marketing environment.
 CMOs have a “wide extreme” of responsibilities depending on the company that can include growth, revenue, customer experience, branding and communications.
-Some CMOs, Qagish finds, have an “enormous pressure to be accountable for revenue and to be directly accountable for growth.”
+Some CMOs, Qaqish finds, have an “enormous pressure to be accountable for revenue and to be directly accountable for growth.”

 Related Article: CMOs Share Their Top Priorities for Remainder of 2019